zimmnik/provisioner/README.md

 # provisioner

-Provisioner is a bundle ansible playbooks.
-It allows to quickly configure linux systems.
+Provisioner is a bundle ansible playbooks that allow to quickly configure CentOS systems.

 Supported Linux Distributions
 -----------------------------